nuricanozturk01/Flight-Search-API/README.md

 ## Overview

-The **Amadeus Travel to Future Program** is an API developed for flight search purposes.
 With this API, you can perform various flight searches and CRUD operations.
 Additionally, I have created a service called **FlightDataProvider** for this project.
 This service provides flight information to the **FlightSearchAPI** at a specific time every day.
 The flight information is generated using the "Faker" API.
 Thanks to this FlightDataProvider service, users can perform searches